ANTARCTICA: IN SEARCH OF THE EMPEROR PENGUIN BIRDING & WILDLIFE TOUR: DETAILED ITINERARY

 TIERRA DEL FUEGO PRE-TOUR EXTENSION

-Day 1 The extension begins at Ushuaia on the island of Tierra del Fuego, where we will stay for two nights.
+Day 1 The extension begins this evening at our hotel in Ushuaia on the island of Tierra del Fuego, where we will stay for two nights.

 Day 2 Ushuaia is situated at 55 degrees south and is the most southerly city in the world.
 Although the bird diversity at this latitude is low, the quality is outstanding.